-In 2018, commercial properties in the Commercial Corridor category became fully taxable at City of Regina rates in 2018.
-In 2019 all properties in the original New Neighbourhood (300K population) category became taxable at City of Regina rates and, Council approved the next five years (2019-2023) of mitigation for properties in the Future Long-Term Growth (500K population) mitigation area.
-Subsequent requests from some agricultural property owners in the New Neighbourhood (300K population) resulted in extending mitigation for these property owners.
-As properties in the approved mitigation area are developed, they are removed from mitigation.
+- In 2018, commercial properties in the Commercial Corridor category became fully taxable at City of Regina rates. - In 2019, all properties in the original New Neighbourhood (300K population) category became taxable at City of Regina rates and Council approved the next five years (2019-2023) of mitigation for properties in the Future Long-Term Growth (500K population) mitigation area (Appendix B: Part A). - In 2019, Council created a Southeast Mitigation category to give consideration to lands effected by the amendment of Design Regina: The Official Community Plan (OCP) which took place after design for the Regina Bypass was finalized (Appendix B: Part B). - Subsequent requests from some agricultural property owners in the New Neighbourhood (300K population) resulted in extending mitigation for eight properties.
+(Appendix B: Part C) - As properties in the approved mitigation area are developed, they were removed from mitigation.